Updated on 29 June 2020

 The main focus of Tissot’s work was the society of both French and British life.
 As such, we find paintings with a great narrative of life at this time in both countries.
 But, there are also other influences as his work developed, with some biblical themes later on.
-This show, which opens on March 24th and runs until July 19th, is a great chance to study that journey and see another perspective on the era.
+This exhibition, which was planned to open on 24 March 2020 but delayed because of the coronavirus pandemic will now run from 23 June to 13 September 2020.
+This is a great chance to study the artist’s journey and see another perspective on the era.

 Marine Kisiel, curator, Musée d’Orsay